bps5175/Personal-Projects/README.md

 Despite seeking out help halfway through the project, I am happy that I was able to semi complete this project on my own.
 Hopefully my future projects won't require as much help!

+#NYC Population Analysis 3/14/2020
+For my second project, I will be using the pandas library to analyze and create vizualizations for the nyc metro population area from 2000 - 2020.
+I used the Pandas and Python Quick Refernce Udemy course and the internet as a guide for this project.

+I found a csv file from the nyc website containing population data of each borough from 2020.
+I uploaded this csv file into python and displayed the table.
+Then, I used .insert() to add another column called "Population in 2020" and used census data from the nyc website to manually enter in each number by borough.
+I used .rename() to rename the "Population" column to "Population in 2020".
+Then, I used .insert() again to add my last column, "Population in 2010" and it's data into my table.
+I used the .apped() method to add a new row into my data set -> NYC Metro overall.
+I simpliy added all of the borough columns from each year to put in the data within the append method.

+With all of my data in the table, it's time for the visualization.
+I used .plot() to plot a simple line graph for all of my columns.
+I also used .plot.bar() to plot a bar graph, which I believe is a much better visual of the data.
+I also used .pivot_table to show a generic pivot table of my data that can be used and showed in an excel file.

+In the future, I hope to get a better understanding of .plot() method and it's keyword arguements.
+I also would like to figure out a way to get future trends of data using the data I already have.
+I am looking to take two more courses on udemy regarding python for data science.